 Whether for a home, business or institutional building, toilet fixtures can be the one item that either annoys contractors (call-backs) and facilities managers (maintenance requests) or gives total peace of mind by functioning to everyone’s satisfaction.

 Nearly everyone in North America has likely experienced some degree of dissatisfaction with some toilet fixtures of early 1990s.
 Clogging, double-flushing, and generally poor flush performance characterized some of the very early 1.6-gallon/6.0-Litre fixtures . . . and that “reputation” seems to still remain with some consumers.

 In direct response to these issues of the 1990s, the water utility industry took a groundbreaking step in 2002 by first stating: “We can no longer encourage our customers to replace their old water wasting toilets with new ultra-low-flush toilets, nor should we be subsidizing (with rebates) product that doesn’t work satisfactorily!”
 22 organizations in the water utility industry stepped forward and funded the development of a more rigorous test protocol, which ultimately became known as Maximum Performance (MaP) testing.

-Designers and specifiers have the opportunity to review the performance of 3,273 DIFFERENT TANK-TYPE toilet fixture models, all of which have been tested at independent laboratories.
-In addition, over 488 FLUSHOMETER VALVE/BOWL combinations have been MaP tested as well.
+Designers and specifiers have the opportunity to review (free-of-charge!) the performance of 4,351 DIFFERENT TANK-TYPE toilet fixture models, all of which have been tested at independent laboratories.
+In addition, 573 different MaP-tested flushometer combinations for commercial applications are listed.

 With our MaP program, you can search with the following choices: